ansys/pyfluent/doc/source/api/settings.rst

 initialization method.
 The ``command_names`` attribute of a settings object provides the names of its commands.

-Commands may have arguments.
-Only keyword arguments are supported.
-The list of valid arguments can be accessed using the ``arguments`` attribute.
+If needed, commands can be passed keyword arguments, and the list of valid arguments can be accessed using the ``arguments`` attribute.
 If an argument is not specified, its default value is used.
 Arguments are also settings objects and can be either primitive type or container type.